What is rebranding?

 As every rebrand we’ve looked at here shows, the public response to a redesign can be highly varied.
 You can easily find opinions both for and against almost any redesign.

-Web browser pioneer Mozilla’s recent rebranding didn’t just anticipate the inevitable criticism, their entire process was built on the input and critiques of their community.
+Web browser pioneer Mozilla’s recent rebranding didn’t just anticipate the inevitable criticism; their entire process was built on their community’s input and critiques.
 Kicked off in June of 2016 by Mozilla and London, UK-based brand consultancy Johnson Banks, the entire process of redesigning Mozilla’s brand was done publicly and in the open.
 The result of this unprecedented public collaboration was Mozilla’s new logo.

 Many high profile design thinkers thought it was a success, including ex-NYT’s creative director Khoi Vinh, who remarked,